Syria monitor, rebel official say U.S.-Russian truce holding in southwest

-BEIRUT There have been no air strikes or clashes in southwestern Syria since a U.S.-Russian brokered ceasefire deal took effect on Sunday morning, a war monitoring group and a rebel official said.
+BEIRUT (Reuters) - There have been no air strikes or clashes in southwestern Syria since a U.S.-Russian brokered ceasefire deal took effect on Sunday morning, a war monitoring group and a rebel official said.

 The Syrian Observatory for Human Rights, a Britain-based monitor, said "calm was prevailing" in the area since the truce began at noon Damascus time (0900 GMT).
 A rebel official in Deraa city also said there had been no significant fighting.